At Last: Wartime release

-The 1942 RCA Victor studio recording of "At Last" by Glenn Miller and his Orchestra featuring Ray Eberle on vocals was released as a U.S. Army V-Disc or Victory Disc by the U.S. War Department during World War II in October 1943 as No. 12A.
-V-Discs were sent to American soldiers and military personnel overseas.
+The 1942 RCA Victor studio recording of "At Last" by Glenn Miller and his orchestra, with Ray Eberle on vocals, was issued as a U.S. Army V-Disc (Victory Disc) in October 1943 as No. 12A.
+V-Discs were distributed to American soldiers and other military personnel stationed overseas.

 Later versions

-"At Last" has been recorded by many other artists since its original 1940's renditions.
-Former Glenn Miller Orchestra trumpeter Ray Anthony had the highest charting recording of the song in the U.S. on the pop charts in 1952, peaking at number two on the Billboard pop singles chart and number 20 on the Cashbox chart.
-A recording by Gene Watson peaked at number 61 on the Billboard Hot Country Singles & Tracks chart in 1991.
+"At Last" has been recorded by many artists since its original 1940s renditions.
+Former Glenn Miller Orchestra trumpeter Ray Anthony achieved the highest‑charting US version in 1952, reaching number two on the Billboard pop singles chart and number 20 on the Cashbox chart.
+A 1991 recording by Gene Watson peaked at number 61 on the Billboard Hot Country Singles & Tracks chart.

-In 2012, Christina Aguilera was invited by Etta James' family to sing "At Last" at James' funeral.
-At the funeral, Aguilera stated that James was her idol and inspiration, and that in honour of James, she performs "At Last" at every concert.
-Aguilera also recorded a studio version of the song, and it is registered with American Society of Composers, Authors and Publishers (ASCAP), but the cover remains unreleased.
+In 2012, Christina Aguilera was invited by Etta James' family to perform "At Last" at James' funeral.
+Aguilera described James as her idol and inspiration, stating that she performs "At Last" at every concert in her honor.
+She also recorded a studio version of the song, registered with American Society of Composers, Authors and Publishers (ASCAP), although the cover remains unreleased.

 Etta James version

-"At Last" became R&B singer Etta James's signature song and was the third in a string of successful songs from her Argo Records debut album At Last!.
-In April 1961, it became her second number two R&B hit single and crossed over to pop radio, reaching number 47 on the Billboard Hot 100.
-Despite its modest pop chart standing, the song is well-known and is still played regularly on oldies radio stations and has become a musical standard.
-James's recording also reached number 30 in Cashbox magazine.
+"At Last" became R&B singer Etta James's signature song and was the third in a series of successful singles from her Argo Records debut album At Last!.
+In April 1961, it became her second number two R&B hit and crossed over to pop radio, reaching number 47 on the Billboard Hot 100.
+Although its pop chart position was modest, the recording became widely known, remains a staple of oldies radio, and is regarded as a musical standard.
+It also reached number 30 in Cashbox magazine.

-James's version, with its passionate vocal and sweeping orchestration, is often used for weddings and wedding receptions.
+James's version, noted for its vocal delivery and orchestral arrangement, is frequently used at weddings and wedding receptions.

-After one of James's other singles, "Something's Got a Hold on Me", was sampled in two hit singles in 2011 (Avicii's "Levels" and Flo Rida's "Good Feeling"), "At Last" charted in the United Kingdom for the first time at number 69.
-Following James's death in 2012, the song again rose in the charts and even reached the top 40.
+After one of James's other singles, "Something's Got a Hold on Me", was sampled in two major 2011 releases (Avicii's "Levels" and Flo Rida's "Good Feeling"), "At Last" entered the UK Singles Chart for the first time, reaching number 69.
+Following James's death in 2012, the song re-entered the charts and rose into the top 40.

-In 2009, James's version was inducted to the Library of Congress' National Recording Registry.
+In 2009, James's recording was added to the Library of Congress' National Recording Registry.

-In 2021, it was ranked at No. 115 on Rolling Stone's "Top 500 Greatest Songs of All Time".
+In 2021, it was ranked at number 115 on the Rolling Stone's Top 500 Greatest Songs of All Time.